-The final step is to reference the secrets in your
+The final step is to define the external secrets in your

-.drone.yml configuration file, in the secrets section.
-In the below example, the secret is referenced as
+.drone.yml configuration file.
+In the below example, we expose the

-kind: pipeline name: default steps: - name: publish image: plugins/docker settings: repo: octocat/server username: $secret: username password: $secret: password --- kind: secret type: external data: username: prod/docker#username password: prod/docker#password
+kind: pipeline name: default steps: - name: publish image: plugins/docker settings: repo: octocat/server tags: latest username: from_secret: docker_username password: from_secret: docker_password --- kind: secret name: docker_username get: path: prod/docker name: username --- kind: secret name: docker_password get: path: prod/docker name: password

 Drone is modern CI/CD.
 Container-native and available via open source and an enterprise on-prem edition.
 Try it today.